cnzakimuena/ResNet50/README.md

 # ResNet50
-Residual neural network (as provided in the CNN course by A. Ng).
+Residual neural network (as provided in the CNN online course by A. Ng).

 The residual neural network model is described in: